JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

     }
     document.getElementById("possibleactionpositions").textContent = possibleActionPositions[position];

-    // Define function to check if a number is in one of the possible actions var enemyposition = 9;
+    // define function to check if a number is in one of the possible actions var enemyposition = 9;
     var enemyspot = possibleActionPositions[enemyposition]
     function checkPosition(number, arr) {